 Data analysis (stable isotope mixing model and beta regression)

 Results

+Ecosphere 1) Raw data to create our main figure, 2) TIFF files for each figure.

 Diet compositions of predators in rice farms

-Overall, the proportion of rice herbivores in all predators’ diet increased over the course of the crop season from ca. 40% at the tillering stage to over 90% at the ripening stage; the proportions of detritivores in predator’s diet decreased from ca. 40% at the tillering stage to less than 3% at the ripening stage; the proportions of tourist herbivores in the diet also decreased from ca. 20% at the tillering stage to less than 10% at the ripening stage (Figure 1a).
+Across organic and conventional farms during 2017-2019, the proportion of rice herbivores in all predators’ diet increased over the course of the crop season from ca. 25-40% at the tillering stage to over 87-94% at the ripening stage; the proportion of detritivores in predator’s diet decreased from ca. 45-55% at the tillering stage to 1-2% at the ripening stage; the proportion of tourist herbivores in the diet also decreased from ca. 16-20% at the tillering stage to 5-10% at the ripening stage (Figure 1a).

-Regarding individual predator groups, spiders and ladybeetles showed a marked difference in their diet compositions over crop stages.
-Spiders consumed higher proportion of detritivores (ca. 40% to 50%) in the diet at the tillering stage and substantially increased the consumption on rice herbivores during the later crop season, accounting for ca. 80% and 90% of spiders’ diet at the ripening stage in organic and conventional farms, respectively (Figure 1b).
-On the contrary, ladybeetles in both organic and conventional farms consumed much lower proportion of detritivores and on average over 80% of rice herbivores in the diet throughout the crop season (Figure 1c).
-Tourist herbivores did not constitute an important prey source for both predator groups and contributed less than 25% to their diet.
+Regarding individual predator groups, spiders and ladybeetles showed a marked difference in their diet compositions over crop stages during 2017-2019.
+Spiders consumed higher proportion of detritivores (ca. 40-50%) in their diet in the beginning of crop season (tillering stage) and substantially increased the consumption on rice herbivores up to 80-93% in late crop season (ripening stage) (Figure 1b).
+On the contrary, ladybeetles in both organic and conventional farms steadily consumed a low proportion of detritivores (e.g., less than 10%) and over 82% of rice herbivores in their diet throughout the crop season (Figure 1c).
+For both predator groups, tourist herbivores did not constitute an important prey source and contributed less than 25% to their diet (Fig. 1b, 1c).

 Patterns of rice herbivore consumption by predators

-We further analyzed rice herbivore consumption by predators as these herbivores are the main pests of concern.
+We further analyzed rice herbivore consumption by predators since these herbivores are the main pests of concern.
 The patterns of rice herbivore consumption by all predators in organic and conventional rice farms were generally similar across the three study years, suggesting consistency in their feeding habits (Figure 2).
-In addition, the results of beta regression model indicated that the proportion of rice herbivores consumed in all predators’ diet did not vary across years (χ2 = 1.99, P = 0.37; Table 1).
+The consistency in herbivore consumption over years was also revealed by our beta regression model, which indicated that the proportion of rice herbivores consumed in all predators’ diet did not vary across years (χ2 = 1.99, P = 0.37; Table 1).

-Spiders and ladybeetles exhibited distinct within-season patterns of rice herbivore consumption.
-For spiders, the proportion of rice herbivores in the diet showed an increasing trend from early toward later crop season (Figure 2b), whereas for ladybeetles, the proportion of rice herbivores in the diet remained relatively stable throughout the season (Figure 2c).
+Interestingly, spiders and ladybeetles exhibited distinct within-season patterns of rice herbivore consumption.
+For spiders in organic and conventional farms, the proportion of rice herbivores in their diet increased toward later crop season, ranging from 25-41% (tillering) to 80-93% (ripening) (Figure 2b), whereas for ladybeetles in in organic and conventional farms, the proportion of rice herbivores in their diet remained relatively stable throughout the season, ranging from 82-83% (tilling) to 94% (ripening) (Figure 2c).

 Factors associated with rice herbivore consumption by predators

-The proportions of rice herbivores consumed in predators’ diet differed between organic and conventional farms (All predators: χ2 = 15.98, P < 0.001; Spiders: χ2 = 13.38, P < 0.001; Ladybeetles: χ2 = 6.70, P = 0.001; Table 1).
-In particular, all predators in conventional farms consumed higher proportions of rice herbivores in the diet compared with predators in organic farms (Tukey’s post-hoc test, P < 0.05; Table 2).
+The proportion of rice herbivores consumed in predators’ diet differed between organic and conventional farms (All predators: χ2 = 15.98, P < 0.001; Spiders: χ2 = 13.38, P < 0.001; Ladybeetles: χ2 = 6.70, P = 0.001; Table 1).
+In particular, all predators in conventional farms consumed higher proportion of rice herbivores in the diet compared with predators in organic farms (Tukey’s post-hoc test, P < 0.05; Table 2), although there was an interactive effect of farm type and year on spiders’ diet composition (χ2 = 7.64, P = 0.02; Table 2).

-The proportion of rice herbivores consumed in predator’ diet also differ among crop stages (All predators: χ2 = 227.93, P < 0.001; Spiders: χ2 = 115.43, P < 0.001; Ladybeetles: χ2 = 152.60, P < 0.001; Table 1).
-Specifically, predators consumed higher proportion of rice herbivores in the diet at the flowering and/or ripening stage than they did at the tillering stage (Tukey’s post-hoc test, P < 0.05; Table 3).
+The proportion of rice herbivores consumed in predators’ diet also differed among crop stages (All predators: χ2 = 227.93, P < 0.001; Spiders: χ2 = 115.43, P < 0.001; Ladybeetles: χ2 = 152.60, P < 0.001; Table 1).
+Specifically, predators consumed higher proportion of rice herbivores in their diet at the flowering and/or ripening stage than they did at the tillering stage (Tukey’s post-hoc test, P < 0.05; Table 3).